iffybooks/host-a-website-at-home/README.md

 # ▶ Increase the onscreen text size (optional)

-If the onscreen text looks too small to read comfortably, follow the steps below to increase the size.
-Otherwise you can skip to the next step.
+If the onscreen text is too small to read comfortably, follow the steps below to increase the size.
+Otherwise you can skip to the next section.

 ❏ Run the following command to open the `console-setup` preferences file using the text editor `nano`: